 In addition to meeting General Education requirements, teaching field requirements, and program-specific professional knowledge/methodology requirements, programs preparing candidates for Idaho teaching certificates must ensure that program completers have coursework and preparation in educational foundations and general methodology.
-The Teacher Education Committee has approved a set of professional core courses to fulfill these requirements and ensure that teacher candidates demonstrate competency with respect to the Idaho Core Teacher Standards through course-embedded performance assessments.
-In general, the professional core courses are taught by the Department of Educational Foundations and are taken by candidates across the teacher preparation programs.
+The College has approved a set of professional core courses to fulfill these requirements and ensure that teacher candidates demonstrate competency with respect to the Idaho Core Teacher Standards through course-embedded performance assessments.
+In general, the professional core courses are taught by the Department of Teaching and Educational Studies and are taken by candidates across the teacher preparation programs.
 See the list of Professional Education Core courses required by your program because they vary slightly by degree program.

 Dismissal and Probation Policies

 Candidates admitted to Teacher Education are subject to the same general policies as the rest the students of Idaho State University as far as probation and dismissal from the institution are concerned.
 Candidates must continue to demonstrate satisfactory progress in achieving the standards of their programs.
 In addition to academic standards, candidates may be dismissed from Teacher Education for conduct contrary to the professional standards of the Idaho State Department of Education: https://sde.idaho.gov/cert-psc/psc/ethics.html (latest revision, Idaho State Department of Education).
 Although admission to Teacher Education is to a specific program, dismissal from any teacher preparation program is a dismissal from Teacher Education.
 Candidates on probation who desire to switch their program to another program in the college or university must file a petition to obtain approval.

 Student Teaching Internship